 Other Reasons for Low-Thyroid Symptoms

-Low-thyroid symptoms can also be the result of other body-system problems.
+Functional Medicine is thorough, recognizing the fact that low-thyroid symptoms may also be the result of other body-system problems.
 Poor blood-sugar regulation can cause symptoms very similar to an underactive thyroid gland.
 Hidden food-allergies or an inflammatory (immune) reaction to gluten can also cause some low-thyroid symptoms.
 Liver dysfunction, too, can prevent proper detoxification and can result in low-thyroid symptoms.

 Other possible causes include adrenal exhaustion, from long-term stress, and hormonal changes during menopause.
 Finally, a problem with thyroid-hormone receptor sites in each cell can also result in low-thyroid symptoms, no matter what level of thyroid hormone is available in the person’s blood.